 Corded inflators that use 12V power plug into your vehicle’s 12V jack to run off the car’s battery.
 Some may clip directly to the battery, like jumper cables.
-Twelve-volt inflators are convenient because they don’t require keeping an additional battery charged.
+These inflators are convenient because they don’t require keeping an additional battery charged.
 As long as the car’s battery has power, the inflator can operate.

 Cordless inflators are battery operated and use rechargeable batteries to power the motor and pump.
 Some cordless inflators have built-in batteries that charge via USB or 110V power, while others have removable batteries.